Ising formulations of many NP problems: Coloring Problems

 \subsection{Graph Coloring}

 Given an undirected graph $G=(V,E)$, and a set of $n$ colors, is it possible to color each vertex in the graph with a specific color, such that no edge connects two vertices of the same color?
-This is a generalization of the classic problem of how many colors are needed to color a map, such that every two countries which share a border have a different color, and is called the graph coloring problem.
+This is one of the more famous NP-complete \cite{karp} problems, as one can think of it as the generalization of the problem of how many colors are needed to color a map, such that no two countries which share a border have the same color.
+Of course, in this special case,\footnote{The graphs are \emph{planar} -- the vertices can be realized by points on $\mathbb{R}^2$, and the edges as line segments between them, such that no two line segments intersect (except at a vertex).} one can prove that there is always a coloring for $n\ge 4$ \cite{appel1, appel2}.
+This problem is called the graph coloring problem.

 Our solution consists of the following: we denote $x_{v,i}$ to be a binary variable which is 1 if vertex $v$ is colored with color $i$, and 0 otherwise.
 The energy is The first term enforces the constraint that each vertex has exactly one color, and provides an energy penalty each time this is violated, and the second term gives an energy penalty each time an edge connects two vertices of the same color.
 If there is a ground state of this model with $H=0$, then there is a solution to the coloring problem on this graph with $n$ colors.
 We can also read off the color of each node (in one such coloring scheme) by looking at which $x$s are 1.
 Note that the number of spins can be slightly reduced, since there is a permutation symmetry among colorings, by choosing a specific node in the graph to have the color 1, and one of its neighbors to have the color 2, for example.
+The total number of spins required is thus $nN$.